Certificate IV in Disability

 Skills or Knowledge gained

-Designing person centred responses for people with disability.
+- Design person-centred responses for people with disability

-Working collaboratively with people with disability, their carers and other professionals.
+- Work collaboratively with people with disability, their careers and other professionals

-Demonstrating successful inclusion of people with disability in the community.
+- Demonstrate successful inclusion of people with disability in the community

-Demonstrating and understanding compliance, regulations, policies and procedures in the disability sector.
+- Demonstrate and understand compliance, regulations, policies and procedures in the disability sector.

-Fostering the wellbeing of people with disability, and being able to identify and respond to risk.
+- Foster the wellbeing of people with disability and being able to identify and respond to risk.

 Entry Requirements